ShaneGaymon28/CPSC-3750/project5/server/README.md

   API routes are defined using expressjs.

+  Code is in server.js

 ## Routes
-  GET /students
+  GET /students - gets all students

-  POST /students
+  POST /students - adds a student

-  DELETE /students/:username
+  DELETE /students/:username - delete student with matching username

-  GET /students/:id
+  GET /students/:id - get student with id

-  PUT /students/:id
+  PUT /students/:id - modify student with id

-  GET /grades
+  GET /grades - get all grades

-  POST /grades
+  POST /grades - add a grade

-  GET /grades/:id
+  GET /grades/:id - get a grade with id

-  PUT /grades/:id
+  PUT /grades/:id - modify a grade with id

-  DELETE /grades/:id
+  DELETE /grades/:id - delete a grade with id

-  DELETE /db
+  DELETE /db - delete the entire database

 ## The Database (Redis)